openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		if (button == OF_MOUSE_BUTTON_LEFT) isLeftMousePressed = false;
 	}

 Whenever a button on the mouse is pressed or released, we want to check if that button is the left mouse button.
-If it is, then we can adjust our `isLefMousePressed` boolean appropriately.
-The `button` variable is an integer that identifies which button is pressed/released, and openFrameworks provides some handy constants that we can use to identify the button in a human-readable way (`OF_MOUSE_BUTTON_LEFT`, `OF_MOUSE_BUTTON_MIDDLE` and `OF_MOUSE_BUTTON_RIGHT`).
-If you really wanted, you *could* just say `button == 0` to test for whether the pressed/released button is the left mouse button.
+If it is, then we can update our `isLefMousePressed` boolean appropriately.
+The `button` variable is an integer that identifies which button is being pressed/released and openFrameworks provides some handy constants that we can use to identify the button in a human-readable way (`OF_MOUSE_BUTTON_LEFT`, `OF_MOUSE_BUTTON_MIDDLE` and `OF_MOUSE_BUTTON_RIGHT`).
+If we really wanted, we *could* just say `button == 0` to test for whether the pressed/released button is the left mouse button.

-Let's hop into the `draw` function and start making use of our mouse information:
+Let's hop into the `draw()` function and start making use of our mouse information:

 	if (isLeftMousePressed) {
 		ofSetColor(255);